Jacques de Bousie: Confectionary as medicine

 Comfits and confections were supplied the family of William Douglas of Lochleven probably for medicinal purposes.
 They bought from Sarah Kerwood, a "sweit meit wyfe" in Edinburgh, and the court apothecary Alexander Barclay supplied boxes of wet and dry confections.
 These were sometimes consumed for medicinal purposes.

 Scrotchets

 The sugar confectionaries called "scrotchets" were a regular feature of entertainments and banqueting.
-Letham's wife and Margaret Hewin supplied sugar and "schrochyettis" to James V of Scotland, and Thomas Hamilton, a merchant in Linlithgow provided sugar candy.
+Letham's wife and Margaret Hewin supplied sugar and "schrochyettis" to James V, and Thomas Hamilton, a merchant in Linlithgow provided sugar candy.
 In August 1583 the town treasurer Mungo Russell was asked buy wine and "crotcherts" for the arrival of Francis Walsingham, an English ambassador.
 A 'scorchet' was a sugar sweet flavoured with rose water, known to have been served at Scottish celebrations and banquets since the 15th century.
 When Charles II was in Scotland in 1650, spices were bought in December for Christmastime from Andrew Reid, a merchant in Perth, including 13 pounds of "scrotckets and confects".